How Many Miles Will a Lincoln Navigator Last?

-Unfortunately for this year’s new Navigator, it gets some pretty mixed reliability ratings.
-According to Consumer Reports, this year’s model earned a three out of five predicted reliability rating, which is about average.
-J.D.
+Unfortunately, this year’s new Navigator gets some pretty mixed reliability ratings.
+According to some experts, this year’s model earned an average predicted reliability rating J.D.
 Power, on the other hand, gave the Navigator a ‘Great’ quality and reliability rating.
 As for Repair Pal?
 Well, they gave the Navigator an ‘Average’ reliability rating.

 So what do these mixed reliability ratings mean for the Navigator?
 Well, overall, such mixed scores show that while the Lincoln Navigator may not be the most reliable SUV out there, it’s also not the least reliable SUV on the block.
 But if you’re a stickler for reliability?
 Then such mixed scores could be a letdown.

 But there is some good news.
 As it turns out, the luxury three-row SUV isn’t all that expensive to maintain.
 In fact, Repair Pal reports that the average total annual cost for repairs and maintenance on a Navigator rings in at $1,089.
 Compare that to an average of $1,127 for luxury full-size SUVs, and the Navigator is on par with its segment.

 And when it comes to those pesky repairs?
 Repair Pal explained that while owners of luxury full-size SUVs bring their vehicles to a repair shop for unscheduled repairs an average of 0.7 times per year, Lincoln Navigator owners bring their vehicles to a repair shop for unscheduled repairs an average of 0.4 times per year.
 Not bad, right?

 How many miles can you put on a Lincoln Navigator?